nkarasiak/MuseoToolBox/docs/source/auto_examples/raster_tools/rasterMath.rst

     Warning : Numpy type int64 is not recognized by gdal.
 Will use int32 instead Using datatype from numpy table : int64.
-    Detected 1 band for function sub.
+    Detected 1 band for function <lambda>.

 Run the script